Manufacturers, distributors & expansion

 Background anchors for structured operating work

-The named public background helps show the work is grounded in disciplined operating environments, not generic growth language.
+The named background helps show the work is grounded in disciplined operating environments, not generic growth language.

 Adjacent-cluster proof